What Needs IBC Approval?

 The IBC meets twice each month to review those submissions requiring full Committee review.
 Deadline dates were created to allow adequate time for pre-review and for reviewers to assess submitted research project registrations.

 Submission deadlines for the corresponding IBC meeting dates can be viewed at: IBC Meeting Calendar.
 In compliance with NIH Guidelines Section IV-B-2-a-(6), when possible and consistent with protection of privacy and proprietary interests, the IBC opens its meetings to the public.
-To ensure that privacy, proprietary and security interests are appropriately addressed, visitors must contact the IBC Manager email@example.com prior to the meetings.
+To ensure that privacy, proprietary and security interests are appropriately addressed, visitors must contact the IBC administrative team email@example.com prior to the meetings.

 During the three year approval period, any modifications to the approved BUA must be made using SafetyNet.
 The amendment request should include a brief summary of the changes that are being requested as well as updates made directly to the BUA form.
 For BUAs that were originally submitted and approved using the paper forms, you will need to complete the entire SafetyNet form, including all experiments/materials that were previously approved as well as the newly added information/modifications.